Pacific Place (Seattle): Renovation and later history

 On July 14, 2014, Pacific Place was sold for $271 million to Madison Marquette, a Washington, D.C.–based commercial real estate company.
 In September 2016, Madison Marquette completed the purchase of the Pacific Place parking garage from the City of Seattle for $87 million.

 A redevelopment of the mall was announced in March 2017 to expand space for shops and remodel the common areas.
 After over two years of redevelopment, Pacific Placed reopened in June 2020 with 12 open tenants due to the effects of the COVID-19 pandemic on Downtown Seattle.
 Throughout 2021, small independent shops and art non-profits have utilized vacancy spaces for business and artistic activities.
 Madison Marquette announced that it would transfer management of the mall to Avison Young in January 2024.
 Pacific Place and its garage were sold to BH Properties in May 2024 for $88.25 million due to the mall's retail vacancies.

+Pacific Place was designated as an official watch party venue for the 2026 FIFA World Cup by the local Seattle committee and underwent renovations to add amenities.
+The venue, named "Seattle Soccer House", comprised an events space on the second floor of the mall with a bar, play area, and pop-up vendors.
+The atrium became the primary viewing space with a large screen measuring 70 by 40 ft that faces the four floors and showed all of the tournament's matches.
+An official FIFA store was opened on the first floor with memorabilia and apparel for teams playing in Seattle.